davepagurek/Pluto/README.md

     pluto.get("/", function(req, res) {
         data.counter++;

-        //Display a response int the browser
+        //Display a response in the browser
         res.send("There have been " + data.counter + " visits");

         //Send an event for modules to listen for